Images of Thailand – Photography Tour

 Day 7 - Heading north; Sukhothai, Lampang and on to Chiang Mai

 Scenic drive through the mountains to Chiang Mai. with stops at the unusual Elephant hospital, a lively local market plus a stroll to discover the wonderful period architecture of historic Lampang Town.
-Arrival in Chiang Mai and time to relax by the pool or explore the area before an evening tour of the town’s famous night bazaar.
+Arrival in Chiang Mai and time to relax by the pool or explore the area before an evening tour of one of the town’s famous night markets.

 Overnight: Chiang Mai Transport: Minibus, Walk, Meals: B,